RobertoJr2001/RobertoJr2001/README.md

 • Development of functionalities in web / mobile applications

 ### What am I currently doing
-I'm currently participating in BootCamp Everis Kotlin Developer where I'm learning about Android application development using Kotlin
+I'm currently participating in BootCamp SPTech Development Fullstack where I'm learning about software development concepts for creating digital solutions, front-end development in ReactJS and back-end in Node

 ### Find me elsewhere 🌎